northwestcoder/terraform-satori-audit-export/README.md

 This last command executes all of the instructions and builds the solution.

 - **Now wait about 15-20 minutes while terraform deploys the following:**
-	- A Pubsub topic which will trigger our function
+	- A Pubsub topic which will trigger our function.
-	- Cloud Storage for our python code
+	- Cloud Storage for our python code.
-	- Cloud SQL Instance for storing the audit data
+	- A Cloud SQL Instance for storing the audit data.
-	- Cloud Function for running the python code
+	- A Cloud Function for running the python code.
 - The SQL instance takes the longest - up to 15 minutes.
-Ideally, this command returns with no errors nor warnings.
+- Ideally, this command returns with no errors nor warnings.
-- If everything worked, the text output will show the IP address of the postgres database.
+- If everything worked, the text output will show the IP address of the Postgres database that was created.

 9. At the command line, send this message:
 ```